 The night-time biases for the IR validation of AVHRMA, ATSR\2, ATSR\3, MODISA, MODIST, SLSTRA and SLSTRB lie for most of the months within ± 2 K. However, the daytime biases display a strong seasonal cycle, with increased biases in the summer months.
 This daytime bias was reduced notably for ATSR\3 for the V3.00 of the data set.
 Furthermore, the previous negative biases for SLSTRA seen during night-time and daytime have been removed in V3.00 due to the improved cloud mask of the data set.
-Positive biases are observed for AVHRMA at daytime, but with large standard deviations.
+The large positive biases observed for AVHRMA v1.00 at daytime were considerably reduced in v1.10.
 As DRA\\\\ station is located within a valley and surrounded by mountains, the seasonal cycle of the daytime biases might be due to different observed sunlit and shadowy areas throughout the year, which was already observed and described in the GlobTemperature project validation [RD-1].
 For that reason, only an area of 3 km x 3 km is validated for the LEO data sets to avoid the influence of the mountains.
 To reduce the area, however, was not possible for GOES data sets due to their coarser spatial resolution.
 GOES data sets have negative biases, which are more pronounced during night-time.